 Is working at home with your young kids a career path for you?

 Every working parent dreams of being able to spend more time with their children, whether or not they love their careers.
 But is choosing to work from home the right choice for you?
-Could you manage balancing all the demands on your time?
+Could you manage to balance all the demands on your time?
 Would you lose too much of yourself?
 These are important questions to ask before jumping in with both feet.
 It isn’t easy, even if it can be enormously worth it!

 What do you think about the work-at-home, stay-at-home parent lifestyle?
 Is it the best of both worlds or a recipe for stress?
 Let me know in the comments!